 When you run a model once on a clean benchmark, you get one answer: correct or incorrect.
 When you deploy it, you're running it thousands of times on messy, paraphrased, adversarial, and edge-case inputs from real users.
 The gap between those scenarios is where the reliability problem lives.

-The era of "our model scored 95% on GAIA" as a meaningful claim is ending.
-That was a press release metric.
-What matters now is: what happens when a customer actually uses your agent?
+What matters is: what happens when a customer actually uses your agent?
 How often does it fail?
 When it fails, does it know it's failed?
 Does it sometimes refuse to answer because the task is outside its scope, or does it confidently make things up?

 These are the questions that separate toys from products.